Rainbow-Dreamer/sf2_loader/README.md

 # the pan and volume effects are corresponding to the midi CC messages

+# length: you can specify the whole length of the rendered audio in seconds (used in case of audio effects)

+# extra_length: you can specify the extra length of the rendered audio in seconds (used in case of audio effects)

 # examples
 loader.play_chord(sf.mp.C('C')) # play a C major chord starts at C4 (default when